faceboo Explore Different Types of Glass Processing | Saint-Gobain Glass

 Acid-etched glass is perfect for both interior and exterior applications in homes, restaurants, hotels, commercial buildings, etc. They are suitable especially for: Interior partitions, railings, shelves, shower and bath enclosures, doors and windows, glass walls, kitchens and interior and exterior doors.

-Back Painting or Lacquering in different designs
+Back painting or lacquering in different designs

 How is Lacquered Glass made?